 Who can perform a Catholic baptism?

 Anyone can perform a baptism, however this is typically done only in extreme cases in which someone’s life is in danger.
 The Catholic Church has ordinary ministers for sacraments and those are bishops, priests, and sometimes deacons.
-An ordinary minister is one who has been entrusted with the authority to perform the sacrament although the responsibility for performing a sacrament can usually be delegated.
-For example, a bishop is the ordinary minister for Confirmation, but can give permission to a priest to do a Confirmation; a priest does not have the authority to do a confirmation without the permission of his bishop.
+An ordinary minister is one who has the authority to perform the sacrament under normal circumstances.
+The ordinary minister of a sacrament can sometimes delegate this authority to others.
+For example, a bishop is the ordinary minister for Confirmation, but he can give permission to a priest to do a Confirmation.
+A priest does not have the authority to do a confirmation without the permission of his bishop.
 However, priests do have the authority to do baptisms without the permission of the bishop and sometimes delegate the responsibility to a deacon if one is available.

 Can someone be baptized twice?

 Baptizing someone twice is not necessary so long as the person was baptized in water using the Trinitarian formula described above.
 The only way someone could be “baptized twice” is if the original baptism was not valid.
 However, this would not actually be a second baptism because the first “baptism” was not a real baptism.

 One way a baptism could be invalid is if the person baptizing uses a formula like “I baptize you in the name of the Creator, the Redeemer, and the Sanctifier.”
 In very unusual cases, someone might be baptized without water.
 This would also be an invalid baptism, even if the Trinitarian formula were used.
 In response to a water shortage, Pope Gregory IX actually issued a decree saying that it was not valid to baptize someone in beer!

 Does the Catholic Church accept baptisms from another church?